 Cuddle Baby Animals & Meet Kangaroo Dundee

-This is an absolute MUST DO, you cannot come to Alice Springs and not meet Brolga aka Kangaroo Dundee and the infamous Rodger!
+This is an absolute MUST DO, you cannot come to Alice Springs and not meet Brolga aka Kangaroo Dundee!
 As well as get to cuddle some gorgeous little joeys who had sadly been rescued when their mamas became road kill.

 Just meeting Brolga and seeing his love and passion for his work and his love for these Kangaroos is enough to break the toughest of tough!